timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 I consume flax seeds mainly for the Omega-3 and this process is supposed to increase its availability.

-* I bought some brazilian nuts and am consuming them daily for the selen.
+* I bought some brazil nuts and am consuming them daily for the Selenium.

 ## Price List